ks-tan/Tickle/README.md

 - Questions and feature requests: [Discussions](https://github.com/ks-tan/Tickle/discussions)
 - To become a contributor, feel free to contact me at tankangsoon@gmail.com

 For contributors, please refer to the [Issues](https://github.com/ks-tan/Tickle/issues) page for a list of potential tasks you could work on.
-For newcomers, pay attention to the **"good first task"** label.
+For newcomers, pay attention to the **"good first issue"** label.
 Thank you!